IFA 2020 Special Edition preview: what to expect from this year's modified show

 Instead of six days of 1800-odd exhibitors occupying show floors, this year's will be a much more modest, muted affair.

 Firstly, IFA 2020 will run for three days and take place on one smaller site, where there will be strictly controlled access and social distancing measures in effect.
-The organisers stated that health and safety was a priority in their planning of the event, so we'll be as interested as anyone to see how the new format plays out.
-Could this watered down format become the 'new normal' for future tech events?
+Health and safety is a priority for the organizers, so we'll be interested to see how the new format plays out.
+Could this watered-down format become the 'new normal' for future tech events?
 Perhaps.

 Secondly, attendance will be limited to a maximum of 1000 people per day – just exhibitors, speakers and press; no public.